My Forking Life

 after baking

-Allow cake to cool in the pan for 20 minutes, then remove the cake from the pan and place on serving platter.
+Allow cake to cool in the pan for 20 minutes, then remove the cake from the pan and place it on a serving platter.
 Pour ¼ cup of the red dessert wine over the cake.
 Allow the cake to continue cooling overnight.
 The cake will continue to soak up the liquid that was poured on top.

 wine poured over jamaican black cake before absorbing